 The U.S. Supreme Court in Rucho gave direct encouragement for state courts to assume the burden of policing partisan gerrymandering.
 While the Court asserted that the federal judiciary was not the venue to adjudicate the harms caused by partisan gerrymandering, it also claimed that it was not tossing “complaints about districting to echo into a void.”
 According to the court majority, among the options left available to police bad behavior are “state amendments and legislation placing power to draw electoral districts in the hands of independent commissions, mandating particular districting criteria for their mapmakers, or prohibiting drawing district lines for partisan advantage.”
 The Court also noted that Congress can use the Election Clause to reform the redistricting process.
 What is of direct relevance to the 2020 role of state courts in policing partisan gerrymandering is this language in Rucho: “Provisions in state statutes and state constitutions can provide standards and guidance for state courts to apply.”
 Thus, the Supreme Court clearly distinguished what it now saw as the distinct roles of federal and state courts in policing partisan gerrymandering.

 The 2010 round provided inspiration for state courts in the 2020 round by showing how provisions affecting gerrymandering could be operationalized and enforced, especially in terms of showing how language such as “free and equal” in a state constitution could be used as a bar against egregious partisan gerrymandering.
-Even in states where there was not language directly about partisan fairness, twenty-states have constitutional language, such as that requiring elections to be “Free”, “Free and Open”, or “Free and Equal” The Pennsylvania Court in League of Women Voters was the first state court to creatively reinterpret such language as being violated if there was egregious partisan gerrymandering.
+Even in states where there was not language directly about partisan fairness, twenty-states have constitutional language, such as that requiring elections to be “Free”, “Free and Open”, or “Free and Equal”.
+The Pennsylvania Court in League of Women Voters was the first state court to creatively reinterpret such language as being violated if there was egregious partisan gerrymandering.

 In the post-Baker v.
 Carr decades, state governments were largely under divided control.
 Even when the government was not divided, there was much more crossover voting such that voters would split their ballots between parties.
-Trifecta government has increased over time, especially as states have realigned after the Solid South transitioned from Democratic control to Republican control
+Trifecta government has increased over time, especially as states have realigned after the Solid South transitioned from Democratic control to Republican control.

 In the 2010 redistricting round Republicans disproportionately had party control.
 However, this advantage in places where Republicans controlled the process declined in the 2020 round.
 Although the total number of states where the process was controlled by a single party actually increased, and Republicans controlled the process in one additional state and the Democrats in two additional states, the advantage that Republicans had in 2010 (162 district advantage) was significantly reduced in 2020 (108 district advantage).